About me

 DEFLECT performance Parameter-Efficient Adaptation of Geospatial Foundation Models through Embedding Deflection

-R. Thoreau, V. Marsocci and D. Derksen
+R. Thoreau*, V. Marsocci* and D. Derksen (*Equal contribution)

-Accepted to ICCV 2025.
+ICCV 2025.

 p3VAE archirecure Physics-informed Variational Autoencoders for Improved Robustness to Environmental Factors of Variation